dlf57/MolecularLearning/README.md

 Currently this repository consists of two working files.
 The file mol_sql.py can be used to create a database using sqlite format.
 The file mol_ml.py reads in the molecular information, sorts, and runs a machine learning algorithm in order to predict the desired properties. mol_ml.py uses [scikit-learn](http://scikit-learn.org/stable/) library for regressors and classifiers used in machine learning.

+### To Do:
+ - Write python library
+   - New library will contain functions to generate representations
+   - This repository will become more of an example implementation repository

 ### Future direction:
  - Test on a larger dataset (currently ~700 molecules and ~23,000 conformers have been tested)
  - Modify parameters to increase prediction accuracy